JaymesKat/VanillaPHP/README.md

 - Ensure PHP server and MySQL are running on your machine and launch the project in the browser with the url `http://localhost:8080/VanillaPHP`.

 ## Running Tests
-Run this command in the terminal within the project root folder `composer test`
+Run this command: `composer test`, in the terminal within the project root folder.